 “In a single acute use for a fixed dose we might see a range of variability on the order of days,” he says.
 “So someone might be clean the next day and others might be positive for seven days.
 And if you are talking about frequent repeated use the variability just gets bigger.
 I have had people who smoked cannabis all day every day be clean in a week and a half, and others be dirty for two months.”

-And what about those who consume other non-psychoactive cannabinoids such as CBD (cannabidiol)?
-How long does it stay in your system, and will it show up on a drug test?
+And what about those who consume other non-intoxicating cannabinoids such as CBD (cannabidiol)?
+How long does CBD stay in your system, and will it show up on a drug test for marijuana?

-But for those who do consume cannabis, is there anything you can do prevent a positive test or speed up the detoxification process?
+But for those who do consume cannabis, is there anything you can do to prevent a positive marijuana test or speed up the THC detoxification process?

 “You can’t inadvertently have secondhand smoke exposure to the extent that would trigger a positive urine test, but it is possible,” says Vandrey.
 “So if you are subject to drug testing and are surrounded by a bunch of people smoking weed in a closed up room, you should leave.”

 Many who are facing a drug test but are unwilling to fully give up cannabis turn to synthetic cannabinoids in the hopes of cheating traditional tests.
 Yet, these alternatives, commonly referred to as “K2” or “spice,” are unpredictable, showing side effects ranging from nausea to seizures that have caused a spike in overdoses in recent months.
 And many private companies now include tests for synthetic cannabinoids in their repertoire, making this approach both dangerous and futile.

 Others who continue to smoke cannabis may attempt to tamper with their urine, adding chemicals such as pyridinium chlorochromate or peroxidase that eliminate THC-COOH in the sample.
 Most testing agencies, however, will screen for these compounds and being caught is often just as bad, if not worse, than a positive test.